Tuesday, 9 May 2023

 Woolley Firs

-Despite running three at Woolley Firs this month and getting out to Minet the high winds prevented ringing sessions in the second half of the month.
+Despite running three sessions at Woolley Firs this month and getting out to Minet the high winds prevented ringing sessions in the second half of the month.
 February is one of the UK's windiest months but it's still frustrating when one loses half a month of mist net ringing, nonetheless.

 The first two Woolley sessions were out in the fields.
 Frustratingly, one of my single-panel nets was damaged by a roe deer.
 That net did go on to catch a Skylark but I'm not sure that was a good trade :)